 At 825 acres, Fingle Woods is the mammoth on this list.
-Feel free to go wild and explore one of the largest ancient woodland in Britain.
+Feel free to go wild and explore one of the largest ancient woodlands in Britain.
 As it is sandwiched between historic buildings and bridges (Castle Drogo and Steps Bridge), it is a popular choice for the locals and tourists alike.
 Streams, hilltop panoramic views and wildlife will give your walk bursts of life.

 Parts of Fingle Woods are currently being restored in a joint effort by the Woodland Trust and the Wildlife Trust.
-They are reducing the mature conifer to help sunlight to reach the woodland floor and to stimulate the growth of more amazing trees and plants.
+They are reducing the mature conifer to help sunlight reach the woodland floor and to stimulate the growth of more amazing trees and plants.

 Martinshaw Wood, Leicestershire

 Foxes, fungi and foxglove – Martinshaw is a wood which presents the best of classic British woodland.
 Paths and trails weave through oaks and a beautiful scene of bluebells.
-In fact, the bluebells here has proven to be a visitor favourite as the site hosts bluebell charity walks.
+In fact, the bluebells here have proven to be a visitor favourite as the site hosts bluebell charity walks.
 So it’s time to heighten your senses as pine and wildflowers combine to create an unfiltered woodland musk.
 Martinshaw will have you returning again and again.